MicrosoftDocs/learn/learn-pr/azure/create-your-first-text-to-speech-app/includes/8-summary.md

 In this module, you learned how Microsoft's Azure AI services provide developers with APIs to create applications that take advantage of Azure's text to speech features.

-You created an Azure AI services multi-service resource, which you used to create two text to speech applications:
+You created an Azure AI services multi-service resource, which you used to create text to speech applications:

 - A command-line application that converted plain text to an audio file.